 Hello once again,

-I will be back Tuesday PM with initial pre tournament selections for this coming week on both tours.
+We will be back with initial selections for this week’s tournaments on Tuesday.